 - A. Requiring a 99% test score as a screening criteria (as is the case now) before an actual determination of whether SSA is appropriate, is too high a bar.
 Instead of the current screening process, under certain conditions described in Measure 1, a student will be automatically assessed for multiple grade SSA.
 As per Measure 1, in all but unusual cases, a process for single grade SSA should no longer be necessary. - B. Under exceptional conditions recognized only after appropriate consultation with a student's teacher and principal, a parent may also request SSA screening.
-The screening should be based on a variety of data including state achievement test scores, classroom pre-assessments, classroom summative assessments, report card grades as well as indicators such as, a parent questionnaire and teacher and principal input. - C. Ensure that the SSA Pathway Determination process is open-ended and happens within two weeks, in order to make it easier for a student to potentially integrate into a new class.
-It must not be postponed until the next school year.
+The screening should be based on a variety of data including state achievement test scores, classroom pre-assessments, classroom summative assessments, report card grades as well as indicators such as, a parent questionnaire and teacher and principal input. - C. Ensure that the SSA Pathway Determination process is open-ended and happens within a reasonable time, definitely within 1 quarter, and is no not be postponed until the next school year.
 Although we realize this is not currently the case, ideally, the testing should use the same tests as those used yearly to evaluate placement, as described in Measure 1.
 If results indicate that multi-year advancement in a subject area is appropriate, a case-by-case SSA plan should be developed and the student should be given the option to be evaluated for ACCESS Academy.
 (See Measure 5.) - D. Change existing references to Single Subject Acceleration to Single Subject Advancement in order to reflect that it is may meet a student's level of learning but is not a solution for rate of learning.
 Also note that SSA is now only necessary for students needing to advance 2 or more grade levels.
 SSA is expected to be much less used under this framework.